Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Introduction

 \subsection{Organization}

 The rest of this paper is organized in the following way.
-In Section \ref{fwpd}, we elaborate on the proposed FWPD measure.
-The next section (Section \ref{sectionKmeans}) presents a formulation of the k-means clustering problem which is directly applicable to datasets with missing features, based on the FWPD discussed in Section \ref{fwpd}.
+In Section \ref{sec:fwpd}, we elaborate on the properties of the FWPD measure.
+The next section (Section \ref{sec:Kmeans}) presents a formulation of the k-means clustering problem which is directly applicable to datasets with missing features, based on the FWPD discussed in Section \ref{sec:fwpd}.
 This section also puts forth an algorithm to solve the optimization problem posed by this new formulation.
-The subsequent section (Section \ref{sectionHier}) covers the SL, AL, and CL based HAC algorithms which are formulated using FWPD to be directly applicable to incomplete datasets.
-Experimental results are presented in Section \ref{ExpRes} and the relevant conclusions are drawn in Section \ref{conclsn}.
-Subsequently, \ref{apd:first} deals with the extension of the proposed FWPD to the case of absent features (structural missingness).
+The subsequent section (Section \ref{sec:Hier}) covers the HAC algorithm formulated using FWPD to be directly applicable to incomplete datasets.
+Experimental results (based on the missingness simulating mechanism discussed in the same section) are presented in Section \ref{sec:ExpRes}.
+Relevant conclusions are drawn in Section \ref{sec:conclsn}.
+Subsequently, Appendix \ref{apd:first} deals with the extension of the proposed FWPD to the case of absent features (structural missingness).